Sometimes it can be difficult to listen to, and trust our intuition in the area of relationships.

 Here are some tips to do this:

-Having an abundance mindset helps to distance you from your situation, so that you can see it clearly.
 The abundance mindset in relationships is one where you know that if you lose one relationship, there are billions of people in the world, so there must be many people you could be happy with.
-This helps to cultivate non-attachment and a clearer head to see your situation.

-Things suddenly become much clearer when you know that whatever you seek from another person – love, good times, exists in abundance anyway, and does not only come from that one person.
+Things suddenly become much clearer when you know that whatever you seek from another person exists in abundance anyway, and does not only come from that one person.
 There are plenty of ways that you could get your needs met.

 2. Know your needs and get them met